wamorkart/wamorkat.github.io/_pages/about.md

 ---

 Hello!
-I am an experimental particle physicist and a postddddoctoral research associate at Argonne National Laboratory (ANL).
-My work is focused on the ATLAS experiment at CERN.
-My primary research interest is searching for physics beyond the Standard Model (SM).
+I am an experimental particle physicist and a **postdoctoral research associate at Argonne National Laboratory**.
+My research is focused on the ATLAS experiment at CERN and I am primarily interested in searching for physics beyond the Standard Model.

-I’m especially interested in characterizing the known phenomena of the SM and hunting for contributions of new physics in rare SM processes.
-I am also currently working on the ATLAS experiment’s tracker upgrade for the High Luminosity LHC by assembling and testing the silicon-based modules which will constitute ATLAS’s upgraded pixel detector.
+I’m especially interested in characterizing the known phenomena of the SM and hunting for contributions of new physics in rare SM processes, such as the tri-boson WWW.
+I am also interested in silicon-based detector R&D and am currently working on the ATLAS experiment’s Inner Tracker upgrade for the High Luminosity LHC by assembling and testing silicon modules.

-Prior to my current position, I worked as a PhD student with Toyoko Orimoto at Northeastern University’s CMS group.
-I developed and led a new search that utilized the Higgs boson as a probe for physics beyond SM.
-I also spent my time as a PhD student on the operation of the CMS Electromagnetic Calorimeter and on the timing upgrade of CMS.
+Prior to my current position, I obtained my Ph.D. in Physics with Prof. Toyoko Orimoto at Northeastern University’s CMS group.
+I developed and led a new CMS search that searched for the exotic decay of the Higgs boson into light pseudoscalars with four photons in the final state.
+I also spent my time as a PhD student on the operations of the CMS Electromagnetic Calorimeter and on the timing upgrade of CMS.

+Besides actively doing research on ATLAS, I am currently spending some time on learning ML techniques for physics and software tools to make my analyses efforts faster.

+**I am always happy to interact and collaborate on potential projects, ideas, and analyses**.
+Feel free to shoot me an email if you want to get in touch!

 <!-- Work in Progress.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.